base-media-cloud/base-test/README.md

 We need a Makefile with commands to `start` and `stop` the service.
 We also need a Postman collection/environment which contains the request.
 Our team believes strongly in writing maintainable and testable code.
 We expect the app to be adequately unit-tested.

 Feel free to import any packages which will make your life easier.
+Be sure to keep a list, as you will be asked to justify your reasoning for each.

 ## Examples